-The individual small group practice, along with the modeling by the teacher, will enable the teacher to determine whether students understand the steps to using a condom.
+The individual small group practice, along with the modeling by the teacher, will achieve both learning objectives and enable the teacher to determine whether students understand the steps to using a condom.

 Students will be asked to find examples in the media of when a couple refers to having sex and say whether the couple discussed or used condoms.